 GA Lunch Break: Pursuing Your Passion with a Purpose

 Whether you're in the midst of a #QuarterLifeCrisis, or simply craving a career change, it's never too late to pursue your passion.

 Find Work That Matters

 Looking for fulfillment or a new direction in your career?
-Learn how to seize opportunities at the start of the new year to cultivate happiness and pride in your work.
+Learn how to seize opportunities to cultivate happiness and pride in your work.